eReuse/devicehub-teal/README.md

   cd devicehub-teal
 ```

-2. You need decide one dir in your system for share documents between your system and the dockers.
+2. You need to decide on one directory in your system for sharing documents between your system and the dockers.
-For us only as example we use "/tmp/dhub/" and need create it:
+As an example we use "/tmp/dhub/" and need to create it:
 ```
   mkdir /tmp/dhub
 ```

+3. If you want to initialize your DeviceHub instance with sample device snapshop you can copy your snapshots, copy your snapshots in this directory.
+If you don't have any snapshots copy one of the example directory.
+Otherwise, the device inventory of your DeviceHub instance will be empty and ready to add new devices.
+To register new devices, the [workbench software](https://github.com/eReuse/workbench) can be run on a device to generate a hardware snapshot that can be uploaded to your DeviceHub instance.

 3. Copy your snapshots in this directory.
 If you don't have any snapshots copy one of the example directory.
 ```